nacnudus/ggbillboard/README.md

 <!-- badges: end -->

 A package to fill vacant ggplot2 facets with images.
+You could advertise your consultancy, for example.

 ## Installation